 The good news?
 A growing number of people and organizations inside and outside of government are recognizing this problem — and have started working on solutions, using state-of-the-art technology and human-centered design to bring in those who have been left out.

 But there’s still much work to be done.
 In part because of the complexity and scope of the problem, these efforts to fix and reform often happen in a fragmented and siloed manner.
 And frequently, the perspectives of people with lived expertise – those who have personally faced barriers to benefits access – are not at the design table.
 While great strides are being made on specific challenges, we have lacked a larger, coordinated strategy guided by on-the-ground experiences to improve benefits access and equity across our safety net.Our Goals

 The Benefits Access & Equity (BAE) Initiative aims to strengthen Americans' access to essential benefits by pursuing three strategies, starting in California:

-We are bringing together policy makers, benefits administrators, direct service providers, and people with lived expertise to design and build towards a social safety net that centers the experience of those who use it.Join the Network
+We bring together policymakers, benefits administrators, direct service providers, and people with expertise navigating public benefits to reimagine a social safety net that enables all people to achieve economic security.Join the Network

 Organizations and individuals working to improve benefits access and equity will be connecting and collaborating through the BAE Network.
 Fill out the form below to sign up.